-- d.
-Any time you find that a storm water control needs to be installed (where none had previously been), replaced, or removed, you must record the corrective action as required in Part 5. - 2.2.
-EROSION AND SEDIMENT CONTROL REQUIREMENTS.
-You must implement erosion and sediment controls in accordance with the following requirements to minimize the discharge of pollutants in storm water from construction activities. - 2.2.1.
-Provide and maintain natural buffers and/or equivalent erosion and sediment controls when a water of the state is located within 50 feet of the site's earth disturbances.
-Additional guidance for buffers is provided in Appendix A. - a.
+2.2 EROSION AND SEDIMENT CONTROL REQUIREMENTS

+You must implement erosion and sediment controls in accordance with the following requirements to minimize the discharge of pollutants in storm water from construction activities.

+- 2.2.1 Provide and maintain natural buffers and/or equivalent erosion and sediment controls for discharges to waters of the state that are located within 50 feet of the site's earth disturbances.
+Additional guidance for buffers is in Appendix A. - a.
 Compliance Alternatives.
-For any discharges to waters of the State located within 50 feet of your site's earth disturbances, you must comply with one of the following alternatives: - (1) Provide and maintain a 50-foot undisturbed natural buffer; or - (2) Provide and maintain an undisturbed natural buffer that is less than 50 feet and is supplemented by erosion and sediment controls that achieve, in combination, the sediment load reduction equivalent to a 50-foot undisturbed natural buffer; or - (3) If infeasible to provide and maintain an undisturbed natural buffer of any size, implement erosion and sediment controls to achieve the sediment load reduction equivalent to a 50-foot undisturbed natural buffer. - b.
-See Appendix A, Part A.2.2. for exceptions to the compliance alternatives.

-2.2.2.
-Preserve naturally vegetated areas where possible and, if feasible, direct storm water to these areas to maximize storm water infiltration and filtering to reduce pollutant discharges.
+For any discharges to waters of the State located within 50 feet of your site's earth disturbances, you must comply with one of the following alternatives: - (1) Provide and maintain a 50-foot undisturbed natural buffer; or - (2) Provide and maintain an undisturbed natural buffer that is less than 50 feet and supplemented by erosion and sediment controls that achieve, in combination, the sediment load reduction equivalent to a 50-foot undisturbed natural buffer; or - (3) If infeasible to provide and maintain an undisturbed natural buffer of any size, implement erosion and sediment controls to achieve the sediment load reduction equivalent to a 50-foot undisturbed natural buffer. - b.
+See Appendix A, Part A.2.2 for exceptions to the compliance alternatives. - 2.2.2 Preserve naturally vegetated areas where possible and direct storm water to these areas to maximize storm water infiltration and filtering to reduce pollutant discharges, unless there are groundwater contamination concerns or infiltration is infeasible due to site conditions.

-2.2.3.
-Install sediment controls along any perimeter areas of the site that will receive pollutant discharges.
+2.2.3 Install sediment controls along any perimeter areas of the site that are downslope from any exposed soil or other disturbed areas.